 The closing date for adult entries to the competition is set for 31st October 2022

-The closing date for schools’ entries has been extended to the close of the Autumn term, December 2022.
+The closing date for schools’ entries has been extended to 21st, December 2022.

 Q: Can I enter again this year if I submitted to the Sinann project or if I was one of the winners of that competition?

 A: Yes.
 The aim is to raise awareness and interest in female figures in Irish mythology and folklore and we don’t wish to exclude anyone from contributing.
 Any submission to ÉIRÍ will be considered independent of any contribution to the Sinann project.

 Q: Is it possible to submit material that has been previously published?

 A: It is likely that previously published work, while original at the time of publication, would be considered less original in the context of the project.
 The aim of the project is to (a) enhance interest in and awareness of women in Irish mythology and (b) to demonstrate that Ireland has the talent to depict them.
 Existing work achieves the latter but less so the former.
 Also, artists/poets who only had a few months to create their art may be disadvantaged by pre-existing work that had no time-limit on its creation.
 Therefore, existing work is welcomed, and we would seek to promote your work, but it may not score as highly in the “originality” criterion.

 Q: Is it so that only art and not writing might result in payment?

 A: There is no “payment” as such.
 The artistic part is eligible for the prize.
 And the art can be in any medium – poetry, paintings, writing, short stories, music, anything (so long as it’s original).

 The written participatory research project does not come with a financial reward.
 Here you get the chance to say what women in Irish mythology mean to you.
 To get an idea of what artistic entries we had in a previous (smaller) project, you can go to one of these websites: